-Spending on Ozempic in Canada increased from 13.5 million in 2019 to 227 million in 2021, according to a study by the Canadian Agency for Drugs and Technologies in Health (CADTH).
+Spending on Ozempic in Canada increased from $434 million in 2022 to $662 million in 2023, according to a report by the Canadian Institute for Health Information (CIHI).

 What Is Ozempic?

-It has been shown effective in weight loss in trials involving patients with or without Type 2 Diabetes.
-In fact, Ozempic was actually developed to treat Type 2 Diabetes, as it helps lower blood glucose levels.
+Semaglutide has been effective for weight loss in trials involving patients with or without Type 2 Diabetes.

-But it ended up having a side benefit of weight loss which was then perpetuated as folks without Type 2 Diabetes started ordering Ozempic to help lose weight.
+Ozempic was actually developed to treat Type 2 Diabetes, as it helps lower blood glucose levels.
+But it ended up having a side benefit of weight loss, which was then perpetuated as folks without Type 2 Diabetes started ordering Ozempic to help lose weight.

-Keep in mind that only the injectable form, Wegovy, is approved for the treatment of obesity (not the oral version).
+Keep in mind that only the injectable forms of Ozempic and Wegovy are approved for the treatment of obesity (not the oral versions).

 How Does Ozempic Work for Weight Loss?

-Once considered overweight or obese, the treatment goes as follows: Ozempic injections at the maximum dose (2.4 mg weekly) help achieve maximum weight loss.
+Once considered overweight or obese, the treatment goes as follows: Ozempic injections at the maximum dose (2.4 mg weekly) to help achieve maximum weight loss.

-But patients shouldn’t start with the maximum dose right away, as some can’t tolerate the dose and might have side effects, like nausea, or vomiting.
+But patients shouldn’t start with the maximum dose right away, as some can’t tolerate the dose and might have side effects, like nausea or vomiting.
 That’s why a gradual increase in the dose is recommended.

-Semaglutide also causes delayed gastric emptying, reduced appetite, and energy intake, which is why it has beneficial effects on weight loss.
+Semaglutide causes delayed gastric emptying, reduced appetite, and energy intake, which is why it has beneficial effects on weight loss.
 It reduces the rate at which your stomach empties food after a meal (gastric emptying).
-The longer time it takes for gastric emptying, the more time food stays in your stomach, making you feel fuller longer.
+The longer it takes for gastric emptying, the more time food stays in your stomach, making you feel fuller for longer.

-This results in reduced hunger, and appetite.
+This results in reduced hunger and appetite.
 Overall, patients on Ozempic or Wegovy end up eating less food and thus losing weight.

-Not only does Ozempic affect gastric emptying, but it also affects GLP-1 receptors found in the hypothalamus which are responsible for regulating food intake in the nervous system.
+Not only does Ozempic affect gastric emptying, but it also affects GLP-1 receptors found in the hypothalamus, which are responsible for regulating food intake in the nervous system.
 This reduces feelings of hunger and appetite in obese individuals.

-Furthermore, GLP-1 also affects those receptors responsible for satiety in the brain.
-It stimulates these specific neurons thus increasing satiety in patients who were administered Ozempic.
-Now that you know what is Ozempic used for, let’s look further into dosage and other intake instructions.
+Furthermore, GLP-1 also affects those receptors responsible for satiety (feelings of fullness) in the brain.
+It stimulates these specific neurons, thus increasing satiety in patients who are administered Ozempic.

 Where Do I Inject Ozempic?

-A study showed that taking Ozempic in a fasting state has the most optimal effect on achieving therapeutic concentration.
+A study showed that taking Ozempic in a fasting state has the optimal effect on achieving therapeutic concentration.
 Fasting for another half an hour after the dose intake is beneficial.

-Additionally, Ozempic must get administered under the skin, in the subcutaneous or fatty layer, on your lower abdomen (near the waist), front of the thighs, or upper arm.
+Additionally, Ozempic must be administered under the skin, in the subcutaneous or fatty layer, on your lower abdomen (near the waist), front of the thighs, or upper arm.
 Do not inject Ozempic into a muscle or vein.

 The red pen delivers a 0.25 mg initiation dose and 0.5 mg for maintenance purposes.
 On the other hand, the blue pen is meant for 1.0 mg (maximum maintenance dose) of Semaglutide.